Home loans in Spain September 2020, levels increase

-Whilst the month was positive for Spanish mortgages it remains to be seen given, the resurge in COVID 19 cases and new restrictions, whether Octobers figures will show increases too.
+Whilst the month was positive for Spanish mortgages.
+It remains to be seen if the resurge in COVID 19 cases.
+Also new restrictions dampen activity.
+Therefore whether Octobers figures will show increases.

-Many Spanish loan completions and house sales that were delayed during the lockdown were pushed through in September.
+Spanish loan completions delayed during the lockdown.
+Also house sales.
+Completed in September.

-Brexit is still putting pressure on level of non resident buyers and non resident mortgage applicants and Spanish Banks remain cautious with UK applicants in particular as the economic fallout of not just COVID 19 but the UK transition period coming to an end.
+Brexit is still putting pressure on level of non resident buyers and non resident mortgage applicants.
+Spanish Banks remain cautious with UK applicants.
+In particular about the economic fallout of not just COVID 19, but the UK transition period coming to an end.

-There is some anticipation that many expats will look to sell and return to UK over concerns on things like future health care cover but at present there is no large exodus of people.
+There is some anticipation that many expats will look to sell and return to UK.
+Mainly over concerns of future health care cover.
+However at present there is no large exodus of people.

 Travel restrictions may affect Mortgages in Spain

-Limitations on travel post end of December and the restriction for holiday home owners to only be able to stay 3 months out of any 6 without a visa or residencia may also upset the buying and loan application market for a while.
+Limitations on travel, post end of December.
+Also restrictions for UK holiday home owners to only be able to stay 3 months out of any 6.
+Without a visa or residencia, may also upset the buying and loan application market for a while.

-Long term it is unlikely to affect too adversely the level of UK based mortgage applicants for mortgages in Spain as for a traditional holiday home the 3 month period will probably suffice as it does for other nationalities not in the EU.
+Long term it is unlikely to adversely affect the level of UK based mortgage applicants for mortgages in Spain.
+For a traditional holiday home the 3 month period will probably suffice.
+In the same way as it does for other nationalities not in the EU.

 In September the average loan size for a mortgage in Spain was 135k the previous month was 134.7k and same month of 2019 136.5k.

 The number of new loans reached 26.878 35.6% up on last month, and 18.4 % up on same month of previous year.